This post may contain affiliate links. You can view our affiliate disclosure here.

 In addition to measuring ball and club data, the EYE XO is compatible with the best simulation software on the market including E6 CONNECT and TGC 2019.

 The EYE XO also comes with Uneekor’s own in-house software called View, which offers EYE XO Optix recordings, a 3D driving range, various diagrams with dispersion data, and a swing motion analysis tool.
-The View software can be upgraded to Refine or Succeed software which provide full course play, multiplayer, and other features.
+The View software can be upgraded to Refine or Refine+ software which provide full course play, multiplayer, and other features.

 Compared to the QED launch monitor, the EYE XO: